john-org/2-react-Intro/readme.md

 }
 ```

 The library responsible for this is called [Babel](https://babeljs.io/).
+It was installed by Create React App.
+An alternative to Babel is TypeScript.

 JSX requirements and features: